Join our fixed departure treks.

 When planning a trip to Nepal, packing the right gear is crucial for a successful journey, which includes clothing, equipment, and accessories tailored to your trek and the time of year.
 If you're trekking, pack light unless you're hiring a porter.
 Consider renting or buying gear in Nepal to save space.
 Ensure your equipment is high-quality and in good condition to avoid problems in the mountains.
 Take our suggestions to prepare your baggage correctly.
 Lastly, double-check the weather forecast and ensure you have all the necessary items for a safe and comfortable trip.

-Typical day In Langtang Valley Trekking:
+Typical day in Langtang Valley Trekking:

 Each day of the Trek brings new experiences as you explore different places, enjoy breathtaking landscapes, and converse with locals to learn more about their customs and culture.
 Our guides will provide information about the places you visit.
 Trekking usually starts around 7-8 am, depending on the distance to cover and the terrain.
 We'll stop for lunch after about three hours of Trekking, usually on the way to our destination for the day.
 After lunch, you'll have an hour to rest before continuing the Trek.
 The afternoon trek is shorter, and once we reach our destination, you'll have time to explore until it gets dark.
 Dinner is served around 6-7 pm, followed by a briefing from your trek leader about the next day's plan.
-Afterward, you can relax and entertain yourself with games or learn Nepali words from
+Afterwards, you can relax and entertain yourself with games or learn Nepali words from

 About the sensitive zone in Langtang Valley Trekking: